-Houston FHA loans generally share four major requirements.
-However, it’s important to note not every lender is exactly the same, and there will be variances in specific requirements from one lender to the next.
+Houston FHA loans share four major requirements.
+However, it’s important to note not every lender is the same, and there will be variances in specific requirements from one lender to the next.

 – Home buyers must have at least 3.5 percent of the purchase price as a down payment.
 The higher the loan-to-value ratio, the more the interest rate will be, so discuss this issue carefully with the loan officer.
 If buyers can put more money down, it will benefit them over the term of the loan.

 – Borrowers must have a “reserve”.
-In other words, home buyers must prove they have sufficient assets to cover payments and expenses set aside in case of an emergency, after they exhausted the down payment for a house.
+In other words, home buyers must prove they have sufficient assets to cover payments and expenses set aside in case of an emergency after they exhausted the down payment for a house.
 The amount here varies from lender to lender, so clarify the requirement with the loan officer.
-Typical rule is have 3 months worth of reserves.
+The typical rule is to have three months worth of reserves.